vidjil/vidjil/doc/admin.md

 This move of prefuse to in-process allow that downloadable results file include content of prefuse process.

-#### [Depreceated] Prefuse script call from fuse process
+#### [Deprecated] Prefuse script call from fuse process

 !!! warning
-  Since release 2026.6, prefuse step should be moved in it own step (see migration 2026.6 information).
+  Since release 2026.6, the prefuse step should be moved in its own step (see migration 2026.6 information).
-  Previous declaration as a `--pre script.py` at fuse step still work but will be depreceated with next release.
+  Previous declaration as a `--pre script.py` at the fuse step still works but will be deprecated in the next release.
-  Post fuse still present and won't be depreceated.
+  The post fuse step remains available and will not be deprecated.

 It is possible to run further pre- or post-process scripts around the "fusing" of results by giving `--pre` and/or `--post` options to fuse.